Harris and Trump offer starkly different visions on climate change and energy

 “This onslaught of overreaching and outrageous climate rules will shut down power plants and increase energy costs for families across the country,'' said Sen. John Barrasso, R-Wyo.
 "Republicans will work to stop them and fight for solutions that protect our air and water and allow our economy to grow.”

 Democrats have a clear edge on the issue.
-More than half of U.S. adults say they trust Harris “a lot” or “some” when it comes to addressing climate change, according to an AP-NORC poll conducted in July.
+More than half of U.S. adults say they trust Harris “a lot” or “some” when it comes to addressing climate change, according to an Associated Press-NORC Center for Public Affairs Research poll conducted in July.
 About 7 in 10 say they have “not much” trust in Trump or “none at all” when it comes to climate.
 Fewer than half say they lack trust in Harris.

 A look at where the two candidates stand on key climate and energy issues: